 Those came against a different caliber opponent.
 The Americans had played some of basketball’s best, with games against Spain, Australia and Argentina — the Nos.
-2-4 teams in the men’s rankings — before facing the seventh-ranked French in the Olympic opener.
+2-4 teams in the men’s rankings — before facing the seventh-ranked French.

 But Iran presented none of the problems of those contenders, a team that only earned its spot in the field in Tokyo by being the highest-finishing Asian team at the 2019 Basketball World Cup.
 The Iranians are ranked 23rd, ahead of only host Japan — which qualified for the Games automatically as the host country — in this 12-team field.

 Lillard struggled and then stumbled in his Olympic debut, going 3 for 10 from the field before a costly fall and foul with 17 seconds left.